Humbly Homemade

 Raw brownie batter in a baking pan.

-8. Spread the batter evenly into the prepared baking pan.
+8. Spread the batter in the pan.

 Baked Black Forest brownies in a baking pan.